alicexue/fmri-pipeline/README.md

 # fmri-pipeline

 Overview:
-- Makes .fsf files for level 1 and level 2 analysis
-- Runs fsl's feat on .fsf files in a slurm job array (run_level1.py and run_level2.py)
-- These scripts can be run on habanero (which can create job arrays).
-If these scripts aren't run on a cluster, multiple jobs are run sequentially instead.

-Overview:
 - Creates *.fsf files for level 1, level 2, and level 3 analysis of fmri data.
 - Runs fsl's feat on the created *.fsf files in a slurm job array (or runs feat serially if not running on a cluster).